 Known industrywide for his straight-talking communication and persistence, CEO Lee’s sights are set on establishing OSTC as an enterprising, globe-spanning business that champions the best training, technology and talent.
 From his early days on the London Stock Exchange right up to the present day, Lee is regarded by many as an authentic and people-focused leader.
 He maintains a clear vision to position OSTC as pioneers in digital training that will enable anyone, anywhere to accelerate their trading career.
 When asked what his biggest achievement is to date he replies, “the next one”.

-As founder and Executive Chairman, Jonny Aucamp has led the business since its inception – driving the merger of his firm Trading Connections with On Screen Trading to create OSTC in 2005.
+As founder and Chairman, Jonny Aucamp has led the business since its inception – driving the merger of his firm Trading Connections with On Screen Trading to create OSTC in 2005.
 Since then he’s stepped back from day-to-day trading.
 Instead, he’s currently working towards implementing his vision for an inclusive, global business that’s founded on values, integrity and maximising the potential of every trading opportunity – and the potential of every OSTC employee.

 Known for his consistently positive, forward-thinking approach, coupled with strong leadership skills, Jonny takes pride in overseeing a business which attracts extraordinary talent into an environment where they can actively fulfil their goals and dreams.

 As a founder of the electronic trading group Trading Connections, which subsequently grew to become OSTC, Mark Slade has been with the business from its early days in 2000.

 Mark began his career in London in 1987 at WBB, before moving to live and work for the firm in Germany for three years.
 On his return to London he helped them to set up and trade a multi-asset investment fund, before becoming an independent trader on the LIFFE and IPE exchanges in the mid-1990s.